DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 TestCafe tests are executed server side.
 You can use [test actions](interact-with-the-page.md) to manipulate the tested webpage.
 To determine page element states or obtain other data from the client side, use the [selectors](select-page-elements.md) and [client functions](obtain-client-side-info.md).

-To check if the page state matches the expected one, use [assertions](assert.md).
+To check if page elements have the expected parameters, use [assertions](assert.md).

 ## Specify the Start Webpage